PV Ratio Formula is Profit Volume Ratio Formula

 BEP in Sales Units =(Fixed Costs/Contribution per unit)

-The margin of Safety is the difference between the total sales and break-even sales.
+The margin of Safety is the difference between the total and break-even sales.

-The margin of Safety is the point where the business moves into a favorable position as there will be an inflow of revenue contributing to the profits.
+The margin of safety is where the business moves into a favorable position, as an inflow of revenue contributes to the profits.

-Similar to the break-even point, we can express the Margin of safety as well in both value and sale units.
+Similar to the break-even point, we can also express the Margin of safety in both value and sales units.
 Let’s see the formulas for it.

 The Margin of Safety in Sales Units = Total Sales – BEP Sales